-Xfce is a light-weight yet feature-rich desktop environment with a traditional desktop look and feel.
+Xfce is a light-weight yet feature-rich desktop environment (no match for KDE, however) with a traditional desktop look and feel.
 It has configurable panels with panel applications and a system tray, two different application menus, a compositing window manager with transparency and a window switcher with application previews.
 It supports themes and icon themes, individual desktop wallpapers on multi-monitor setups.
 Xfce has a traditional desktop look and feel with file-systems, icons and a trashcan on the root (desktop) window.

 Xfce has initially released in 1996.
 It has a very slow and conservative development model with years between stable releases.
 It is therefore very stable.
 It is not as feature-rich as KDE's Plasma desktop environment but it is much less resource-intensive.
 It has more features and configuration options than GNOME yet it is much lighter than GNOME.
 It is not as lightweight as Fluxbox and IceWM.

 Xfce version 4.12 was built on the GTK+ v2 toolkit.
 Xfce 4.14, scheduled to be released in September, is built on GTK+ v3.
 Many distributions are already shipping Xfce 4.14 pre-releases as their default Xfce version.

 Default Xfce desktop on Manjaro Linux's Xfce edition

 Xfce has all the features you expect from a modern desktop environment and it's real easy to use.